 But there are flipsides to almost all of these positives.
-While some scenes are brilliant and the dialogue strong, others drag out too long and some of the dialogue is annoying.
-For example, Tarantino has a fascination with certain language and we see it here.
-There are times where certain characters sound like they belong in “Reservoir Dogs” instead of a spaghetti western.
+While some scenes are brilliant and the dialogue strong, others drag out too long and feel false.
 Then there are the aforementioned style choices.
 Take the music.
 QT has always liked to incorporate unique music into his films which I appreciate.
-But here he goes from a musical homage to the theme from “Two Mules for Sister Sara” to bass-pounding rap music.
-For me it did more to take me out of the setting than enhance the film.
+But here he goes from a musical homage to the theme from “Two Mules for Sister Sara” to bass-pounding hip-hop.
+Stylish?
+Sure.
+Jarring?
+Absolutely.
 And then there is the much talked about graphic violence.
 Tarantino definitely soaks the audience in copious amounts of blood, but it’s hard to take it serious.
-I was neither turned off by it or impressed with it.
-It was so ridiculously over the top that it was neither humorous nor did it add any intensity to the action.
-Any impact it had quickly wore off.
+In one sense it strips away any emotional power.
+In another sense (which is what QT is after), it’s a really fun exercise in genre indulgence.

 I do have to give props to the cast.
 I’ve never been a big fan of Jaime Foxx but he does a nice job here.
 He does stumble over the occasional bits of poorly written dialogue but as a whole this was an impressive performance.
 Christoph Waltz is just a tremendous actor and he always seems to fit nicely into Tarantino’s weird worlds.
 Leo DiCaprio has an absolute blast playing this twisted francophile wannabe slaver with bad teeth and a deceptive charm.
 He steals several scenes by going all in and you can’t take your eyes off of him.
 Samuel L. Jackson is a hoot playing possibly the most despicable character in the movie.
 He’s also undeniable funny at times and more than once I caught myself in uncomfortable laughter.
 And Kerry Washington is very convincing in one of the film’s few emotionally steady roles.